These FAQs are for permanent artists - for guest artists, contact them via their contact info on The Artists page

 I can't make my appointment!
 What can I do?

 With at least 72 hours notice, your deposit may be used to reschedule to another date in the next round of booking (or be added to cancellation waitlist).
 If you cancel your appointment with less than 72 hours notice you are forfeiting your deposit.
-If you cancel your appointment after sketches have been sent to you, the deposit may only be used to reschedule the design we have been working on together.
+If you cancel your appointment after mock-ups or sketches have been sent to you, the deposit may only be used to reschedule the design we have been working on together.
 Of course sometimes things do come up beyond any of our control, and I'm not a mean person - please just communicate and we can usually work something out.

 What do I do once the tattoo is done?